abhishekg999/secret/README.md

-# Simple One Time Secret Service
+# One Time Secret Service